Non-universal Thermal Hall Responses in Fractional Quantum Hall Droplets

+\textit{Summary and Discussions.--} We have analyzed the nonuniversal behavior of the THC in both Laughlin and Moore–Read states under finite-size, quasihole self-energy, and nonlinear-dispersion effects.
+The non-Abelian contribution from Majorana modes remains robust against finite-size corrections, indicating intrinsic stability, while the $U(1)$ bosonic mode decreases linearly with $\beta\alpha_1$, consistent with deviations observed in experiments.
+Finite quasihole energies preserve quantization in the non-Abelian sector, but nonlinear dispersions break the usual proportionality between THC, specific heat, and central charge, leading to nonuniversal responses in mesoscopic systems.

+These results offer a framework for interpreting recent measurements of $\kappa\simeq2.5$ that is often attributed to a particle–hole Pfaffian phase despite numerical evidence to the contrary \cite{banerjee2018observation,dutta2022distinguishing}.
+A full explanation likely requires incorporating edge reconstructions, disorder, unequal mode velocities, incomplete thermal equilibration, and momentum mismatches between counterpropagating branches \cite{simon2018interpretation,lotrivc2025majorana}.
+Future experiments capable of resolving parity-resolved or energy-dependent deviations in $\kappa$ will be crucial for identifying the true nature of the observed half-quantized thermal Hall plateau.

 Our results provide additional experimentally accessible parameters from a different perspective that can help distinguish the contributions of different edge modes.
-Although different statistical ensembles become equivalent in the thermodynamic limit, notable discrepancies can arise when this limit is not reached.
-Transport experiments are generally best described within a grand canonical ensemble, but we propose an alternative approach using quantum Hall droplet calorimetry, which naturally realizes a canonical ensemble.
-Such droplets can, in principle, be engineered by electrostatic confinement or gate-defined potentials that isolate mesoscopic regions of the 2DEG~\cite{Cano2013}.
-To access the specific heat of edge modes and the THC, one can inject a controlled amount of power locally into the edge channels (for example via noise or bias at a point contact) and monitor the resulting temperature rise at a nearby sensor.
-Recent local-power protocols have demonstrated how to directly quantify the power carried by edge modes and extract $\kappa$ without relying on conventional two-terminal transport measurements, even in the absence of full thermal equilibration between counter-propagating branches~\cite{Melcer2023,LeBreton2022}.
-Looking forward, moir\'e platforms hosting FCIs (e.g., twisted MoTe$_2$) offer particularly promising testbeds.
-Their micron-scale flakes combine low electronic heat capacity, sharp edges, and van der Waals stacking that naturally accommodates contactless heaters and noise-based thermometry, raising the possibility of probing $\kappa$ in a canonical setting.
-We leave a systematic investigation of measuring $\kappa$ in FCI systems for future work.
+Although all statistical ensembles converge in the thermodynamic limit, notable discrepancies emerge in mesoscopic systems.
+While a grand canonical ensemble typically describes transport measurements, we propose an alternative calorimetric approach using quantum Hall droplets, which naturally realize a canonical ensemble.
+Such droplets can be engineered through electrostatic confinement or gate-defined potentials \cite{Cano2013}.
+By locally injecting power into edge channels—via noise or bias at a point contact—and monitoring the resulting temperature rise, one can extract both the specific heat and the THC.
+Recent local-power techniques have already demonstrated the feasibility of such measurements even without full thermal equilibration \cite{Melcer2023,LeBreton2022}.
+Looking ahead, moir\'e platforms hosting FCIs, such as twisted MoTe$_2$, provide ideal testbeds since their micron-scale flakes feature low heat capacity, sharp edges, and van der Waals interfaces compatible with contactless thermometry.
+These advances may soon enable direct calorimetric probes of $\kappa$ in a canonical setting.

 \counterwithin{figure}{section}

 {A.\arabic{table}} \onecolumngrid